Key Takeaways:

 Partial Hospitalization

-This way, they can recover without putting their daily lives on hold, receiving intense therapeutic interventions like group and individual therapy, cognitive behavioral therapy, dialectical behavior therapy, skill development, medication management, and other behavioral therapy.
+This way, they can recover without putting their daily lives on hold, receiving intense therapeutic interventions like group and individual therapy, cognitive behavioral therapy, dialectical behavior therapy, skill development, medication management, counseling, and other behavioral therapy.
+Some programs also use motivational interviewing to strengthen commitment to change, along with contingency management to help reduce drug use and harmful stimulant use.

 Intensive Outpatient Treatment

-Clients undergoing this program participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours.
-This level of care is a step down from partial hospitalization, requiring less time commitment.
+Guests undergoing this program participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours, which can help people who still experience restlessness or other lingering symptoms as they step down from higher levels of care.
+This level of care is a step down from partial hospitalization, requiring less time commitment, though severe depression or suicidal ideation may call for a higher level of monitoring.

 IOPs offer participants the ability to continue their employment or academic obligations, receiving support and therapy as needed as they prepare to reenter society.